Why Winter Is the Best Time to Plan a Garden Redesign

 Garden design plans and sketches on a desk with pencils, material samples, moss, and pinecones for winter planning inspiration

 Winter also allows time for more relaxed discussions around initial concepts, with space to reflect and refine ideas.
-This measured approach helps ensure the final plan aligns closely with your vision before any practical commitments are made.
+This measured approach helps ensure the final plan aligns closely with your vision before practical commitments are made.

 Taking Time Over the Design Process and Avoiding the Spring Rush